odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/terraform.md

 ```console
 terraform plan
 ```
 Terraform plan will let you see the resource that will be added, changed, or deployed to AWS.
-In this case, one resource, aws_ecr_repository.app_ecr_repo, will be added to AWS.
+In this case, one resource `aws_ecr_repository.app_ecr_repo`, will be added to AWS.

 ![image](https://github.com/akhandpuresoftware/arm-learning-paths/assets/87687468/d12e7aa0-364e-4b46-b2d5-f9e96e370c1c)